mariazreik/etl-example/walkthough-activities/activity-1.md

   - ***Pandas***:
     - **Efficient Data Manipulation**: Use vectorised operations instead of loops for data manipulation.
     - **Memory Usage**: Use appropriate data types and avoid loading unnecessary data into memory.
-    - D**ata Validation**: Check for missing values, data types, and data ranges before performing operation
+    - **Data Validation**: Check for missing values, data types, and data ranges before performing operation
 - [ ] Code is reviewed and approved by at least one other team member.
 - [ ] Code is free of critical and high-severity bugs.